antzm/data-science/readme.md

 ## Cloud computing

 It's almost impossible to use an average modern computer for very demanding computations.
 For this reason, everyone in fhe field of data science must have a very good knowledge of at least one cloud computing platform, which will provide the means for analysing demanding data sets and creating machine learning models.

+For this reason, a bried introduction to AWS SageMaker is included, as a starting point for analyzing data on the AWS cloud.

 ## Contents